ayshamariezouain/friendsofemail/README.md

+# friendsofemail <br>
-# friendsofemail - Notes from the Dev Interview & Tutotrial
+Notes from the Dev Interview & Tutotrial: Aysha Marie Zouain & Rodrigo Daniel García Santander
 <br>
 Welcome or bienvenidos!
 Code and design was collaborated on and written by:
 <b>Aysha Marie Zouain</b><br><br>
 LinkedIn: https://www.linkedin.com/in/ayshamariezouain/<br>
 GitHub: https://github.com/ayshamariezouain <br>